Margret Dieck: Academic work

+Almost all of Dieck's academic work surrounds the topic of elderly social equality.
+She suggested theories and provided bases for implementation.
+Dieck aimed to standardise the social protection and security of the elderly with the social protection of all other population groups.

-One important work beneath the already mentioned is “Sozialpolitik für ältere Menschen” (Social Policy for the Elderly), published together with Gerhard Naegele in 1978: This work is considered the programmatic foundation of a socio-politico-scientific research area in the social gerontology.
-Another one is “Wohnen und Wohnumfeld älterer Menschen in der Bundesrepublik”, on living conditions of the elderly in Germany, published in 1979.
-This monography is considered a benchmark of gerontological literature until today.
+Dieck's "Sozialpolitik für ältere Menschen" (Social Policy for the Elderly) was published with Gerhard Naegele in 1978.
+It is considered a programmatic foundation of a socio-politico-scientific research area in the social gerontology.
+Another notable work is "Wohnen und Wohnumfeld älterer Menschen in der Bundesrepublik", on living conditions of the elderly in Germany, published in 1979.